ljh0311/CVFproj/README.md

 **Plantastic** is a deep learning-based project that aims to identify plant diseases by analyzing images of plant leaves.
 The project uses computer vision and deep learning techniques to classify images into healthy or diseased categories and further classify the disease type.

+## Version Control

+This repository maintains two main branches:

+1. **main**: Production-ready code
+   * Contains only fully functional and tested code
+   * Each push is versioned as "Version X.X"
+   * All features must be thoroughly tested before merging

+2. **fileFix**: Stable Backup branch
+   * Contains only tested and working code changes
+   * Serves as a stable backup point for the codebase
+   * Updated only after changes are verified to be functional

+**Note**: Contributors should only push to main when code is fully functional and tested.

 ## Data Source

 The project uses two datasets: